ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 maintained by Steve Saliman.

 ## News
+### September 7, 2019
+Liquibase version 3.8.0 is out, but they have not yet applied the pull requests that fix the issues with the new 3.7.0 attributes.
+In the meantime, if you depend on Liquibase 3.7.x or newer, and you aren't using the new attributes, you can build and use this version of the Groovy DSL.
+I'm hoping for a 3.8.1 release shortly, at which point I'll release the latest version of the DSL.

 ### August 20, 2019
 Liquiabse version 3.7.0 is out, but it has caused a couple of issues with the Groovy DSL.
 If you use one of the following, you won't be able to upgrade